SourceLabOrg/kafka-webview/docs/httpdReverseProxySetup.md

 In the following example lets assume:
 - **reverseproxy.example.com** is the hostname your reverse proxy is serving requests on.
-- **internal-hostname:8080** is the hostname Kafka-WebView is listening for requests on.
+- **internal-hostname:8080** is the hostname Kafka WebView is listening for requests on.

 Add a new VirtualHost entry to HTTPD.
 It should be configured to look like: